reach-sh/reach-lang/docs/src/tut/rsvp/index.md

 There is nothing new you'd need to learn about Reach to write that Web interface, but you'd have to be good at designing and building Web applications.
 If you were using Algorand and wanted to provide a wallet to users who don't have an ARC11 wallet, then you'd use `{!js} stdlib.walletFallback`, but other than that, your code would look almost identical to our test suite, except you'd have lots of Web interface manipulation code.

-So remember, there's only one thing on this earth more powerful than evil, and that's us!
+So, remember, there's only one thing on this earth more powerful than evil, and that's us!